 Error Tracking monitors can alert your team through integrations with Slack and PagerDuty, ensuring someone is aware of critical issues and can act as soon as possible.
 You can also dynamically trigger webhooks to run custom actions in response to specific alerts.

-Error Tracking for logs is now available in open beta within Datadog Log Management.
+Error Tracking for logs is now available within Datadog Log Management.
 Read the Error Tracking for logs setup documentation to get started and enable in-app today.
 If you aren’t already a Datadog customer, you can sign up for a 14-day free trial.